DEFRA/ffc-demo-apply/README.md

 ### Test the message queue

-This service reacts to messages retrieved from Azure Service Bus (the "ffc-demo-claim" queue).
+This service reacts to messages retrieved from Azure Service Bus (the "ffc-demo-apply" queue).
 It can be tested locally with:

 `docker-compose up` to start the service with a connection to the configured Azure Service Bus instance and developer queues.